KCisSICKnasty/SICKnasty-FO4/README.md

 __THE DEEP DIVE:__

-This list was made fully with survival mode in mind.
-It wont hit as hard in normal game.
+This list was made with survival mode in mind.
+It wont hit as hard on any other difficulty.
 It's okay though, because you can tweak survival mode however you want thanks to Unlimited Survival Mode - F4SE!
 So, don't be a scaredy cat!
 It's really difficult to try and explain what every single mod does, but I'll point out some of the meat and potatoes that make it special.
 The SICKnasty core, if you will.

 - For perks, a full overall that stitches together True Perks, VAFS, MAIM, and True Damage.
 I carry over almost everything from VAFS so the mechanic wins, but keep the requirements that True Perks puts in place so there's no mixup.
 Anything that touches damage is nerfed with changes carried over from True Damage.
 Any MAIM conflicts are taken care of.
 All of this is done with the SICKnastyPERKmodule.
 - Since True Damage makes bullets hurt a lot more, why not more bullets?
 Munitions & Co. give us tons of new ammunition.
 I'd use Reaper's RobCo mod, but I prefer seeing everything worked out in xEdit for this one specifically.
 Same reason we're not using the True Damage Easy Load Order mod.